HeniPatel423/AIDI_1002_Final_Project/README.md

 #### Mining Rules and Measures

-The framework implements several popular interest measures, which can be used to compute the fitness function value of rules and for assessing the quality of the mined rules.
-A full list of the implemented interest measures along with their descriptions and equations can be found [here](interest_measures.md).
+The Numerical rule mining output consists of association rules indicating strong relationships in the dataset.
+All rules exhibit perfect fitness and confidence, suggesting a robust fit to the data.
+While the rules are easily understandable.

 ### Visualization

 The framework currently supports the hill slopes visualization method presented in [4].
-More visualization methods are planned to be implemented in future releases.
+More visualization methods are planned to be implemented in future releases. https://github.com/HeniPatel423/AIDI_1002_Final_Project/blob/main/output.csv here is the output file.

 ```python
 from matplotlib import pyplot as plt